The management of clients is an increasing share of business and represents many challenges for the small and medium sized enterprises.

 Contrary to what one might think, small and medium enterprises are open to buying an ERP system.

-A survey made by the CEFRIO shows over a third (32.2%) of all SMEs in Quebec used an ERP system in 2011.
-And almost four out of ten small manufacturing businesses in Quebec (38.6%) had such a system for the management of clients.
+A survey made by the Selecthub shows approximately 88 percent of organizations across multiple industries report that implementing an ERP system .
+And almost four out of ten small manufacturing businesses in Quebec had such a system for the management of clients.

 So it is not the absence of an ERP which is missing in Quebec’s manufacturing SMEs but an ERP capable to adequately meet the requirements of large retailers.